3etechinns/FrontAccountingERP-with-Mobile-app-API-integration/README.md

 interface for everyday business activity with automatic GL postings generation.
 This is multicurrency, multilanguage system with active worldwide users community:

-Using the Slim framework we have been able to create some REST API for a Mobile App we are working on.
+This is not the official Repository. checkout the offial repo at-https://github.com/FrontAccountingERP/FA!

-Slim Framework Implentation is found under "/modules/fa/" directory
+This Repo utilizes the Slim framework to create some REST API that accepts data from a Mobile App.

-The implementated APIs "/mobileAPI/" directory.
+Slim Framework Implentation is found under "/modules/fa/" directory The implementated APIs "/mobileAPI/" directory.